Blog

 Source

-People also have trouble with their perception of angles.
+Angle perception is another problem with bad pie charts.
 It’s easier for people to judge the magnitude of a slice when it has nice round 90° angles like 0, 25, 50, 75, and 100%.
 However, humans can’t easily perceive the differences in angles that fall outside those numbers, and, with no scale, it becomes even more problematic.

 We often overestimate obtuse angles and underestimate acute ones.
 Even when you have easy-to-read values (like 90°, 180°, 360°), something as simple as rotating the chart can still throw off your perception.